Cover art by Paul Warren

 Note from the EIC…

-Well, Blood+Honey is embarking on its fourth month of publication (its third publishing on a rolling-basis).
-We are overjoyed with the continued support from our followers on social media and submitters from across the globe and remain eager in bringing you yet another month of amazing content.
+As Blood+Honey approaches its fifth month of publication, lots of changes have come (and are coming) down the pike.
+We are overjoyed and amazed by the support from our followers on social media and submitters from across the globe and remain eager in bringing you yet another month of amazing content.

 If you are new to Blood+Honey, take a moment and explore our site to see what we have to offer.
-Apart from poetry, fiction, CNF, and digital art, we also deliver feature pieces, columns, writing/visual art from nine Writers-in-Residence, as well as exclusive content only found here on Blood+Honey, such as our Disappearing Virtual (Micro)Chaps and the popular serialized chapbook, Jethro’s Daughter, by Allister Nelson.
+Apart from poetry, fiction, CNF, and digital art, we also deliver feature pieces, columns, writing/visual art from nine Writers-in-Residence, as well as exclusive content only found here on Blood+Honey, such as the popular serialized chapbook, Jethro’s Daughter, by Allister Nelson.
 There’s something for everyone.

 Follow us on our social media platforms and visit us daily to see what is NEW at Blood+Honey.